How to Create Free Museum Audio Guides! AI Voice Guidance for Small Exhibits

 The introduction of audio guides also benefits seniors and visitors with visual impairments.

-Handling Foreign Tourists with Multilingual Support
+Supporting Foreign Tourists with Multilingual Text-to-Speech

-By preparing multilingual audio guidance in foreign languages, you can also handle guidance for inbound tourists.
+By preparing multilingual audio guidance, you can also cater to inbound tourists.

 With an AI text-to-speech service, foreign language reading is possible with easy-to-hear native pronunciation.